-Hudson Valley NY-based singer-songwriter Ryan Martin will release Wandercease on October 23rd via High Moon Records.
-It’s Martin’s most musically adventurous and emotionally authentic record, blending masterful melodic instincts with giant musical hooks and a polychromatic sonic palette.
-Wandercease ranges steadily from deep introspection to radiant joy with confidence and curiosity, creating an expansive and cohesive sense of mood and place.
+Hudson Valley NY-based singer-songwriter Ryan Martin latest album, Wandercease (High Moon Records) is his most emotionally dynamic and sonically adventurous album to date, blending his natural melodic instincts with giant musical hooks and a polychromatic sonic palette.
+Wandercease ranges from deep introspection to radiant joy with confidence and curiosity, creating an expansive sense of mood and space.
 The album was born from change: Martin’s relocation northwards from New York City to the more tranquil vistas of the Hudson Valley.
-Producer Kenny Siegal (Langhorne Slim, Joseph Arthur, Chuck Prophet) at Old Soul Studios in Catskill, NY, went deep into the songs, finding their essential seeds and drawing from the local goldmine of musicians—many fresh from working with artists such as David Byrne, Cibbo Matto and Lana Del Rey—to grow the songs into life.
+At his Old Soul Studios in Catskill, NY, producer Kenny Siegal (Langhorne Slim, Joseph Arthur), went deep into the songs; finding their essential seeds and drawing on his abundant network of local musicians—first call players for artists such as David Byrne, Waxahatchee, Kevin Morby, and Lana Del Rey—to help grow the songs into the beautifully vibrant versions on record.
 One key musical presence is singer-songwriter and classically-trained harpist Mikaela Davis.
 Brought in to sing harmony vocals on a couple songs, Davis ended up singing and playing harp on most of the album.
 While not typically heard in pop music as more than a texture, Davis’ ethereal harp playing and stunning vocal contributions are perfectly situated on Wandercease, elevating its intriguing blend of homespun Americana, processed rhythms and warm electronic touches.

 The album’s first single, “Coma Kiss”, has an earworm-worthy vocal hook and an irresistibly buoyant groove right out of the gate.
 Under the charm lay darker sentiments about a failed relationship — but that lovely dissonance between song’s feel and the story Martin tells is part of the magic.